oliverde8/MPDedicatedServerBundle/README.md

             type: file_system
             namespace: info_cache
 ```

+There is no lock on cache at the moment, this means if multiple users connect at the same time they there might be a call to the dedicated done for each of them.
+In the future a lock will be placed.
+First player to have an invalid cache will make the call, other players will get old information while the call is running.

 ### Finish Installation
 just run a composer update now and it should do the magic.